catenax-ng/catenax-ng.github.io/docs/guides/how-to-use-persistent-storage.md

 ## Basic information

-Your application, and/or its dependency might need to store data in persistent storage.
-Kubernetes offers a simple to use solution for that.
+By default Kubernetes stores data for pods on the storage of the nodes the pods are started on.
+This presents various potential issues in terms of capacity, data retention, and security.
+Your application, and/or its dependency might need to store data in a persistent way.
+Kubernetes offers a simple to use solution for that in the form of persistent volumes.

 One scenario is that your own application uses persistent storage.
 In this case you need to include the storage definition in the StatefulSet, Deployment or Pod.